 The official MPG figures come from the New European Directive Cycle (NEDC).
 Performed on a rolling road, these official tests are used for emissions certification of light duty vehicles in Europe, and from which fuel economy figures are calculated (rather than measured).
 The official tests generate the familiar 'urban', 'extra-urban' and 'combined' official figures.

 Urban - reflects city driving with lower speeds, frequent breaking, stop-start and higher gears resulting in the lowest MPG figure

-Extra-urban - mirrors motorway and driving on country routes - higher speeds, infrequent stopping and lower gears and hence is a higher level than the Urban or Combined
+Extra-urban - mirrors motorway driving and driving on country routes - higher speeds, infrequent stopping and lower gears.
+Hence this value is higher than the Urban or Combined

-Combined - is an average of the figures from the urban and intra urban tests weighted to take account of the miles driven in each.
+Combined - is an average of the figures from the urban and extra-urban tests weighted to take account of the miles driven in each.

 In reality, drivers find it very hard, if not impossible to reach these MPG figures as the NEDC test is conducted in very specific conditions and does not reflect the real-world.
 Thus it should be seen as a comparative figure, rather than an absolute figure.

 To provide a more realistic number, Next Green Car has calculated a Real MPG figure for all 50,000 models in the database.
 This figure is based on research into actual performance at a model level and involves the use of correction factors based on fuel type and year.
 See the Real MPG page for more information.

 Other searches that may be of interest when comparing MPG values: Petrol cars with best MPG; Diesel cars with best MPG; 7-seaters with best MPG; and Best MPG cars under £10,000.
 Data in all of the search results are updated weekly from the Next Green Car database